RoleModel/turbo-confirm/README.md

 ## Development

-After cloning the repository, you'll need to install dependencies and setup the dummy/test app by running `yarn install`.
+After cloning the repository, you'll need to install dependencies by running `yarn install`.

 The test suite can be run with `yarn test`.
 Or open the [Playwright] GUI application with `yarn test:ui`

 Finally, the test app's server can be run on PORT 3000 with `yarn dev`.

 Each of these tasks is also accessible via [Rake], if you prefer.
-You can run `rake -T` for details.
+Run `rake -T` for details.

 ## Acknowledgments